ekoindia/eko-website/src/blog/eko-india-wins-SBI-awardof-excellence-for-PMJDY-contributions.md

 <br>

-<h3>Insight 2: Women at the Center of Financial Inclusion</h3>
+### Insight 2: Women at the Center of Financial Inclusion

 Globally, women are 7% less likely than men to have a bank account (World Bank, 2021).
 Eko has actively worked to close this gap in India by focusing on women-centric financial inclusion:

 *	Financial Literacy: Eko CSPs not only open accounts but also educate women about using these accounts for savings and transactions.
 *	Enhanced Mobility: By enabling women to access their funds locally, Eko eliminates barriers such as travel costs and time constraints.

 <br>

-<h3>Insight 3: Challenges and Breakthroughs in Financial Inclusion</h3>
+### Insight 3: Challenges and Breakthroughs in Financial Inclusion

 While the PMJDY has brought 500+ million new accounts into the banking system, 48% remain inactive (RBI, 2023).
-Eko addresses this challenge by:<br>
+Eko addresses this challenge by:
 *	Ensuring accessibility through a digital-first approach, reducing the dependency on physical branches.
 *	Encouraging transaction activity via microcredit, remittance services, and financial literacy programs.

 <br>
-<h3>Why PMJDY is a Game-Changer?</h3>
+### Why PMJDY is a Game-Changer?

-<p>PMJDY’s mission is clear: universal access to financial services.
+PMJDY’s mission is clear: universal access to financial services.
 By creating zero-balance savings accounts, providing accident insurance, and enabling overdraft facilities, the program has reshaped financial inclusion in India.
-Eko’s work aligns directly with this vision, proving that a focused approach can create meaningful impact.</p>
+Eko’s work aligns directly with this vision, proving that a focused approach can create meaningful impact.
 <br>

-<h3>Empowerment Stories: Real Change on the Ground</h3>
+### Empowerment Stories: Real Change on the Ground

 Take the story of Meera Devi from Uttar Pradesh, who opened her first Jan Dhan account through an Eko CSP.
 With access to microcredit and savings, she has grown her small tailoring business, doubling her household income in just two years.
 Stories like hers reflect the transformative power of financial inclusion.
 <br>

-<h3>A Shared Commitment to Inclusion</h3>
+### A Shared Commitment to Inclusion
 This award from SBI recognizes Eko’s dedication to serving the underserved.
 It is not just a milestone but also a reminder of our responsibility to reach even farther.
 <br>

-<h3>Looking Ahead: Building a Financially Inclusive India</h3>
+### Looking Ahead: Building a Financially Inclusive India
 Eko is committed to scaling its efforts and addressing new challenges.
 By leveraging technology and partnerships, we aim to reduce financial inequality and empower more communities across India.